U.S. deploying new force to Iraq to boost fight against Islamic State

 Obama is under pressure to accelerate a U.S.-led coalition's efforts to combat Islamic State, in particular after the Nov.
 13 Paris attacks that killed 130 people.
 He has been reluctant to commit large numbers of U.S. ground troops, instead deploying limited numbers of advisors and elite forces.

-Fred Hof, formerly a top State Department adviser on Syria, said the planned deployment of special forces to Iraq to conduct raids and gather intelligence represented a shift by Obama.
+Fred Hof, formerly a top State Department advisor on Syria, said the planned deployment of special forces to Iraq to conduct raids and gather intelligence represented a shift by Obama.

 Hof, who is now at the Atlantic Council think-tank, said the U.S. special forces were filling a gap in capable ground forces to fight Islamic State, which won control of Iraq's Anbar provincial capital of Ramadi in May and also controls the northern of Mosul.